RaymondNemr/School/README.md

 # School
-a school and its methods, tested by test_School.py
+a school and its methods, tested by test_School.py (not in docker)